ysonggit/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Final model architecture

-Jeremy Shannon obtained impressive results with a quite high accuracy on the train and test datasets in his work [1].
-However, he used a modified CNN architecture (shown below) by splitting the results of the 1st convolution layer into two parts, then apply a convolution layer to just one set and join with the other set with the results together.

-![Modified LeNet Architecture][image9]

-(The above architecture figure is from the [IJCNN paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) of Pierre Sermanet and Yann LeCun.)

 My idea of solving this project is simpler: just re-use the LeNet architecture in the Lab solution as much as possible.
 First because I believe that the architecture introduced by Yann LeCun ([LeNet paper](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf)) should work well with the traffic sign image datasets.
+The intuition behind my belief is that the traffic sign dataset can be treated as just a speical type of "MNIST" dataset.
 Secondly, I am curious to know how would the original LeNet architecture perform with the traffic sign dataset.

-In my 12th code block of the notebook, I keep the most of the codes in the LeNet Lab.
+In my 12th code block of the notebook, I keep the most of the codes previously tested in the LeNet Lab.
 The only change I made is to change the dimension of the output layer from 10 to 43, which is the actual number of classes of signs, as the figure shows below:

 ![LeNet Architecture][image2]